Stonava: Demographics

+Transport

+The railway line Ostrava–Mosty u Jablunkova runs through the eastern part of the municipality, but there is no train station.

 Sights

-The landmark of the village is the Church of Saint Mary Magdalene.
+The main landmark of the village is the Church of Saint Mary Magdalene.
 Its existence was first documented in 1447.
 The old church was replaced by a new wooden building in 1808 and then by a brick building in 1906–1910.